 We have several candidates under development for the treatment of influenza infection.
-CC-42344, a novel oral PB2 inhibitor, was selected as a preclinical lead for the treatment of pandemic and seasonal influenza A, and was advanced to a Phase 1 clinical trial in 2022 as described in more detail below.
+CC-42344, a novel oral PB2 and inhaled inhibitor, was selected as a preclinical lead for the treatment of pandemic and seasonal influenza A. The oral CC-42344 has recently received regulatory authorization to initiate a Phase 2a human challenge trial.
+In addition, we have also initiated inhalation formulation and preclinical studies of CC-42344.
 This candidate binds to a highly conserved PB2 site of influenza polymerase complex (PB1: PB2: PA) and exhibits a novel mechanism of action.
-CC-42344 showed excellent antiviral activity against influenza A strains, including avian pandemic strains and Tamiflu and Xofluza resistant strains, and has favorable pharmacokinetic and drug resistance profiles.
+CC-42344 showed excellent in vitro antiviral activity against influenza A strains, including avian pandemic strains and Tamiflu® and Xofluza® resistant strains, and has favorable pharmacokinetic and drug resistance profiles.

-In March 2022 enrollment was initiated in a randomized, double-blind, placebo-controlled Phase 1 study of CC-42344, which was conducted in Australia.
-In April 2022 we announced preliminary results from the first two cohorts of the single-ascending dose portion of the study in which CC-42344 demonstrated a favorable safety and pharmacokinetic profile.
-In December 2022, we reported favorable safety and tolerability results from a Phase 1 study of CC-42344 for the treatment of both pandemic and seasonal influenza A. Preparations are underway to initiate a Phase 2a human challenge clinical trial with CC-42344 as an oral treatment for influenza A.
+In March 2022 enrollment was initiated in a randomized, double-blind, placebo-controlled Phase 1 clinical trial of CC-42344, which was conducted in Australia.
+In April 2022 we announced preliminary results from the first two cohorts of the single-ascending dose portion of the clinical trial in which CC-42344 demonstrated a favorable safety and pharmacokinetic profile.
+In December 2022 we reported favorable safety and tolerability results from a Phase 1 clinical trial of CC-42344 for the treatment of both pandemic and seasonal influenza A.